Ven Pongal | Ghee pongal

 • Peppercorns - 1 tsp Adjust according to your spice level

-• Fresh curry leaves - few
+• Fresh curry leaves - a few

 • Cashew nuts - as needed